nkrackow/SingularitySurfer-FPGA-Lock-In-Amplifier/README.md

 The Lattice ICE40UP5K is an ideal platform for a small DSP project like this.
 It offers:
 * sufficient LUTs for all of the wiring, UI, display and housekeeping
 * 8 16x16 hardware multipliers for signal processing
-* 1Mbit of internal SRAM for storing a high fidelity sinus lookup table
+* 1Mbit of internal SRAM for storing a high fidelity sine lookup table
 * QFP package which is easily soldered by hand
 * affordable price at just 5€
 * fully open source toolchain!